gvensan/solace-spring-cloud-stream-binder-features/simple-spring-boot-demo/README.md

 Spring Cloud Function includes some great features to take composing functions to another level.

-Declarative Composition - In our code, we have defined three functions.
+Declarative Composition: In our code, we have defined three functions.
 ```
 @Bean
 public Function<Message<String>, Message<String>> uppercase() {